 How to Get the Babies Home

-A lot of premmies are still very small when they go home, much smaller than full-term newborns, and they don’t fit into standard car capsules.
-And there aren’t any car seats made especially for premmies.
+A lot of premature twins are still very small when they go home, much smaller than full-term newborns, and they don’t fit into standard car capsules.
+And there aren’t any car seats made especially for preemies.

-Of course that doesn’t mean the wee ones have to go home without being safely fitted into a standard car seat.
+Of course, that doesn’t mean the wee ones have to go home without being safely and comfortably strapped into a standard car seat.

 Ask the NICU staff to show you how to position your precious wee ones in the capsule with the help of some cloth nappies to make sure they’re safe in the car.